Next: Double Path Integrals

 Single Path Integrals

-We assume a time-independent Hamiltonian for a particle of mass in a one-dimensional potential
+We assume a time-independent Hamiltonian for a particle of mass

 (the generalisation to larger than one dimension is easy),